-I can't help but feel a little bittersweet seeing all of these homecoming posts on Facebook.
+I can't help but feel a little bittersweet seeing all how to buy amazon stocks of these homecoming posts on Facebook.
 I'm keeping in mind that he still has 2 more years of high school left.
 2 more years of growing, maturing, etc. But I also can't help but feel like he's missing out on some fun times, too. :\

 I hate for him that he misses out on so much that goes on around him.
 But at the same time, am THANKFUL for that.
 There is so much we don't want our kids exposed to, and fortunately, he misses that part, as well.

 I hate for him that other kids don't know how to handle him, work with him, talk with him, etc. I hate for him that he doesn't know how to be more forward and outgoing (this is not without trying!
 I mean, LOOK WHO HIS MOM IS).

 I hate for him that he hates going to school so much.
 I mean, we all did (well, most of us), but he has forex trading legal in philippines a whole other set of reasons for hating it.

 We just want our kids to have a great childhood, have good friends, and great experiences.
 It's no different with kids who have challenges like mine does.
 Just by looking at him, people don't UNDERSTAND that he has these challenges, because he looks just like everyone else.
 That's the struggle with hearing/vision impaired people.
 They look like nothing is wrong with them.
 They aren't ignoring you, they just haven't heard you (clearly, properly, at all).
 They aren't ignoring you, they just can't see you waving from across the room, or 2 rows over.
 They aren't ignoring you, they just can't quickly see your hand extended for a shake.